WebDevStudios/custom-post-type-ui/readme.txt

 == Installation ==

+=== Manual ===
 1. Upload the Custom Post Type UI folder to the plugins directory in your WordPress installation
-2. Activate the plugin
+2. Activate the plugin.
-3. Navigate to the Custom Post Type UI Menu
+3. Navigate to the "CPTUI" Menu.

+=== Admin Installer ===
+1. Visit the Add New plugin screen and search for "custom post type ui"
+2. Click the "Install Now" button.
+3. Activate the plugin.
+4. Navigate to the "CPTUI" Menu.

 That's it!
 Now you can easily start creating custom post types and taxonomies in WordPress